pagkly/Zed/Investopedia3/Learn About Conditional Probability.md

 ## Another Example of Conditional Probability

 As another example, suppose a student is applying for admission to a university and hopes to receive an academic scholarship.
 The school to which they are applying accepts 100 of every 1,000 applicants (10%) and awards academic scholarships to 10 of every 500 students who are accepted (2%).
 Of the scholarship recipients, 50% of them also receive university stipends for books, meals, and housing.
 For our ambitious student, the chance of them being accepted then receiving a scholarship is .2% (.1 x .02).
 The chance of them being accepted, receiving the scholarship, then also receiving a stipend for books, etc. is .1% (.1 x .02 x .5).
-(You can also check out [Bayes' Theorem](https://www.investopedia.com/terms/b/bayes-theorem.asp).)
+(You can also check out [[Bayes' Theorem]](https://www.investopedia.com/terms/b/bayes-theorem.asp).)

 ## Conditional Probability vs. Joint Probability and Marginal Probability